 #15 Experience a Panto

 London has amazing theatre options all year long, but around Christmas time, you have the chance to see a Panto.
-A Panto (short for Pantomime) is a type of musical slapstick-comedy stage production that is put on family entertainment during the Christmas and New Year season.
+A Panto (short for Pantomime) is a type of musical slapstick-comedy stage production that is put on as family entertainment during the Christmas and New Year season.
 The show includes gender-crossing actors, a story loosely based on a well-known fairy tale, and audience participation.

 #16 Go Ice Skating

 #17 Admire the Skyline

-If you haven’t gotten enough of London’s gorgeous skyline, from the London Eye, Tate Modern Viewing Deck, or Up at the O2, there are a few more places that are worth checking out:
+If you haven’t gotten enough of London’s gorgeous skyline, from the London Eye, the Tate Modern Viewing Deck, or Up at the O2, there are a few more places that are worth checking out:

 - The Shard – It’s the tallest building in London.
 You can pay to go to the attraction “The View from the Shard” or buy an overpriced drink at the bar of Aqua Shard.
 The views are priceless!
 Purchase tickets more than 14 days in advance to get the best price here.

 Sky Garden – Located at the top of the building nicknamed “the Walkie-Talkie” is a bar/cafe/viewing deck.
 It has both indoor and outdoor areas and it is free to enter, but you need to book in advance.

 - Emirates Air Line – Cross the Thames in style.
 Formerly known as the Emirates Air Line, the cable car travels from North Greenwich to Royal Victoria (and back).
 You don’t need to buy tickets in advance.